-These pretty shortcrust pies are filled with a colourful, rich mixture of roasted butternut squash, fresh spinach and creamy blue cheese.
-The lattice tops represent the four seasons: with maple leaves, snowflakes, small spring blossoms and summer roses.
+These shortcrust pies are filled with a rich mixture of roasted butternut squash, fresh spinach and creamy blue cheese.
+The lattice tops represent the seasons: with maple leaves, snowflakes, spring blossoms and summer roses.

 Makes: 4 individual pies

 Hands-on time: 2 hours 30 minutes

 Baking time: 1 hour 5 minutes

 Skill level: Needs skill

 For the rich shortcrust pastry:

 500g plain flour

 1 egg, beaten, for glazing